scottctr/NStateManager/README.md

 ```

 The output confirms our configuration was correct:
-1. Added 2 items to give us a balance of $2.00
+1. Added a Soda and chips to give us a balance of $2.00
 2. Made a payment of $2.00 to bring the balance $0
 3. Sale state transitioned to the Complete state